Criminal law is complex and presenting the correct information is imperative.

-Expert Court Reports Ltd is experienced in providing expert court reports in criminal proceedings.
+Expert Court Reports providing expert witness reports in criminal proceedings.

 Our psychiatrists have direct experience of working with mentally disordered offenders and many of our experts have worked in prisons and other criminal justice settings such as court diversion schemes and police liaison teams.
 Our psychiatrists are frequently instructed to carry out assessments to establish a defendant’s fitness to plead; they have direct experience of the Pritchard criteria and are knowledgeable about the test following its operationalisation of R v M (John) EWCA Crim 3452 CA. They have first-hand experience of giving evidence at crown court before judges in cases where a defendant has been found to be unfit.
 In cases where a defendant is found fit to plead, our psychiatrists can suggest adaptations which may need to be made to enable effective participation.